cleavera/skimp/readme.md

 <dt>version</dt>
 <dd>The version number to report at the root entity</dd>
 <dt>authenticator</dt>
-<dd>An optional authenticator class to be called for all requests, it gets passed the request object and if it throws errors the router will return a 401</dd>
+<dd>An optional authenticator class to be called for all requests, it gets passed an http request object and should return a promise of a boolean about whether to allow the request or not.</dd>
 <dt>loggerClass</dt>
 <dd>A logger class to use, by default will log to the console.</dd>
 </dl>